lichuan0620/cloud-playbook/README.md

   --lifecycle-overrides SecurityGroup=ExistsAndWarnIfChanges,SecurityGroupRule=ExistsAndWarnIfChanges
 ```

- * validate cluster: `kops validate cluster`
- * list nodes: `kubectl get nodes --show-labels`
- * ssh to the master: `ssh -i ~/.ssh/id_rsa admin@api.k8s.lichuan.guru`
- * the admin user is specific to Debian.
-If not using Debian please use the appropriate user based on your OS.
- * read about installing addons at: https://github.com/kubernetes/kops/blob/master/docs/operations/addons.md.

 In case you accessed the cluster before the DNS configuration is fully updated, you might want to flush the DNS cache before you try again.

 ## Setup the Cluster